czehoul/mobileapps-ads-attribution/README.md

 - Categorical features encoding with Cat2Vec – an idea inspired by Word2Vec encoding in Natural Language Processing
 - Assembled all pre-processing and classification steps in Scikit-Learn Pipeline
 - Hyperparameter tuning with automated Bayesian approach using Hyperopt package

-To Be Done:
-- Distribute training + hyperparameter tuning in Spark cluster
+- Implemented XGBoost model in Spark ML using Scala for production scale distributed training and hyperparameter tuning
-- API for Serving
+- Developed Rest API using Flask for serving

+Main Files/Folders:
+- talkingdata-eda-and-feature-engineering.ipynb - EDA and feature engineering
+- talkingdata-model-development.ipynb - model development and local training / evaluation
+- feature-engineering.sql - implemented features generation using Big Query
+- SparkML - Model implementation in Spark ML codes using Scala for distributed training and hyperparameter tuning
+- Serving - Rest API implemented in Flask to serve the model prediction